 By Dr. Justin Marchegiani

-So let’s say you’re one to two months in, and you’re seeing some improvement.
-It’s going well, and you’re on the right track.
-But now you’re hitting some roadblocks.
-Maybe you’re fatigued or have energy issues, your fingernail quality doesn’t look good, you still have some digestive issues (bloating, gas, constipation, or diarrhea), and maybe they’ve even gotten worse since you you’ve increased your protein content.
+So let's say you’re one to two months in, and you’re seeing some improvement.
+It’s going well, and you’re on the right track; but now, you’re hitting some roadblocks.
+Maybe you’re fatigued or have energy issues, your fingernail quality doesn’t look good, you still have some digestive issues (bloating, gas, constipation, or diarrhea).
+And maybe they have gotten even worse since you you’ve increased your protein content.

-Anti-inflammatory, nutrient‑dense, low-toxin food should not make you feel worse unless your digestive system is impaired in some way or another, so now it’s time to dig a bit deeper and get those roadblocks out of the way.
+Anti-inflammatory, nutrient‑dense, low-toxin food should not make you feel worse unless your digestive system is impaired in some way or another.
+So now, it’s time to dig in a bit deeper and get those roadblocks out of the way.

 The three main roadblocks we’re going to address are anemia, infections, and thyroid issues.
 We’ll also cover the lab markers we would look at when considering each.

 In people whose hydrochloric acid (HCl, stomach acid) levels are low, anemia can be an issue.
 Interestingly, this happens in people who eat a lot of easy-to-digest food.
 Because of anemia, their stomach acid and their digestive secretions weaken because they aren't staying tuned up with the proper proteins.

 This is seen in people who have a strictly vegetarian or vegan diet.
 There may even be some gastrointestinal inflammation preventing us from binding minerals.
 And the low HCL may be preventing us from ionizing so the minerals, such as iron, calcium, selenium and magnesium can get into our bloodstream.

 When we see anemia issues, the first pattern we’ll look for is a decrease in red blood cells, hematocrit, and hemoglobin.
 It may not necessarily be low, but it may just be in that bottom 20% of the range.
 This will tell us if there’s a broad-spectrum anemia.